 Literature, philosophy, art, music, politics – early modern life was developed when the Renaissance movement affected Europe in the 16th century.
 Beginning in Tuscany/ Italy the Renaissance opened the gates of new inventions and discoveries.
 The school of Humanism was employed when students searched for realism and human emotion in art.
 At the same time renitency against the church appeared in the Reformation when Theologians opposed the church’s doctrines and bulls.
 Follow Goway into this exciting time as we first discover the roots of John Calvin, one of the leading Pastors in the Reformation, before we cross the Alps to visit Galiliei and da Vinci in Pisa and Florence.
 Nature sights like Lake Leman, the majestic Alps, and the blue Mediterranean Sea will accompany us.
 We will enjoy Wine and Olives with the “cucina mediterranea”, the Italian kitchen, and will be amazed about paintings, frescoes, and statues in churches and museums.

 Arrive in Strasbourg

-Upon arrival at Frankfurt Airport, we will be met and transfer to our hotel for dinner and overnight.
+Upon arrival at Frankfurt Airport, we will be met and transferred to our hotel for dinner and overnight.

 It is in Strasbourg where Calvin served as the Pastor of a French congregation of refugees.
 Here he spent some of his best years of his life.
-At a guided walking tour today we will see this amazing city with the impressing cathedral and the many small timber framed house.
-After dinner we’ll have time to enjoy one of the many cafés.
+At a guided walking tour today we will see this amazing city with the impressing cathedral and the many small timber-framed houses.
+After dinner, we’ll have time to enjoy one of the many cafés.

 Basel (145 km / 1:45 hrs driving time)